Learning to Be Cautious: A Motivating Example

-A common approach to achieve caution is to provide prior knowledge about what behaviors are safe.
-For example, we could designate action eleven as a ``safe action'' and encourage the agent to choose it when observing a non-digit image or when the agent has no strong preference for any other action. \textcite{thomas2019preventingUndesirableBehavior} outlines a general methodology for algorithms of this sort and \textcite{kahn2017uncertaintyAwareRL} provides a more sophisticated example.
-Embedding prior knowledge about safety into an algorithm would be easy and effective in this particular task but it is problematic as a general approach because safety is highly task-specific and the design burden becomes worse for complicated tasks where safety guarantees would be most useful.
+A common approach to ensuring caution is to incorporate prior knowledge about safe behaviors.
+For example, we could designate action eleven as a ``safe action'' and encourage the agent to choose it when encountering a non-digit image or when it has no strong preference for any other action. \textcite{thomas2019preventingUndesirableBehavior} outlines a general methodology for such algorithms, while \textcite{kahn2017uncertaintyAwareRL} provides a more sophisticated example.
+Embedding prior knowledge about safety into an algorithm would be easy and effective in this particular task, but it is not very general as safety is highly task-specific and the design burden becomes worse for complicated tasks.
 In this vein, we present variations on our MNIST task such that cautious behavior becomes increasingly non-obvious.

 An alternative to explicitly specifying cautious behavior or safety incentives is risk-sensitive RL.
 Broadly, these methods characterize an agent's uncertainty about future rewards of different behaviors, and then choose \emph{robust} behaviors, \ie/, those that maximize the agent's reward assuming unfavorable conditions (often with a formal risk measure).
-There are two types of uncertainty that might be present in a decision-making task, (i) \emph{aleatoric} uncertainty that is stochasticity inherent in the environment, \eg/, the agent may be uncertain about the the number that a die will show before it is rolled, and (ii) \emph{epistemic} uncertainty that stems from the agent's lack of certainty about the specific environment, \eg/, the agent may be uncertain about a die's probability distribution, not just its outcome.
+Two types of uncertainty might be present in a decision-making task, (i) \emph{aleatoric} uncertainty that is stochasticity inherent in the environment, \eg/, the agent may be uncertain about the number that a die will show before it is rolled, and (ii) \emph{epistemic} uncertainty that stems from the agent's lack of certainty about the specific environment, \eg/, the agent may be uncertain about a die's probability distribution, not just its outcome.

-There are various methods for learning policies that are robust to aleatoric uncertainty~\parencite{chow2017riskConstrainedRl,tang2020worstCasesPolicyGradients,clements2019estimatingRiskAndUncertaintyInDeepRL}, but since the mapping from images and actions to rewards is deterministic in our MNIST example task, there is no aleatoric uncertainty to be robust to.
-Consequently, these methods do not behave differently from extrapolative systems in tasks like this.